tinybirdco/tinybird-tracker/README.md

 ### Instantiating the script

-You will need to create an append token with permissions just with write permissions for the tracker Data Source, that you must include on instantiation:
+You will need to create an append token with permissions just with append permissions for the tracker Data Source, that you must include on instantiation:

 ```html
 <script data-token="YOUR_TOKEN" data-source="events" src="https://cdn.tinybird.co/static/js/t.js"></script>